duncanmcclean/simple-commerce/docs/upgrade-guide.md

 These changes should hopefully help to tidy up your order entry.
 It also lets us do cool things in the future, like a Gateway fieldtype.

-> You don't need to worry about anythng - Simple Commerce will automatically re-format your order entries for you during the upgrade process.
+> You don't need to worry about anything - Simple Commerce will automatically re-format your order entries for you during the upgrade process.

 ### Medium Impact: Updated signature of `checkAvailability` method on shipping methods